dperson/openvpn-client/README.md

  * `TZ` - As above, set a zoneinfo timezone, IE `EST5EDT`
  * `VPN` - As above, setup a VPN connection
+ * `DNS` - As above, Use the VPN provider's DNS resolvers

 ## Examples